Pride Month: Guerrino Macori

 I am very happy to share my experiences, which have been a journey marked by both challenges and empowerment.
 Being openly part of the LGBTQ+ community in academia has exposed me to biases but has also empowered me to contribute significantly to fostering a more inclusive academic culture.
 I've had the opportunity to advocate for diversity and mentor the next generation of scientists.

 At times, the journey has been tough, particularly in environments not yet ready for change.
-However, embracing my identity as a gay man taught me that change must often start from us.
+However, embracing my identity as a gay man taught me that change must often start with us.
 Initially, being myself felt risky and was met with resistance.
 When education and dialogue didn't bridge the gap, I chose to move on and this opened up even more opportunities and challenges that encouraged my personal and professional growth.

 Now, I understand the profound importance of role models in academia.
 My goal is to help the current generation realise they are not alone.
 By creating opportunities for community connections and enhancing visibility within STEM, I aim to help pave the way for a more inclusive and accepting academic environment.